Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 | Meeting Type | Interview, Intake, or Other.
 Only templates matching the selected type are shown.
 Changing the type will clear the current template if it no longer matches.
 For Intake meetings, the candidate field is disabled. |

 | Template | Select a template matching the meeting type.
-Templates you created appear first.
+Your pinned templates appear first (marked with a star), followed by templates you created.
 Selecting a template auto-sets the meeting type to match.
 If no templates exist for the current type, a Create Template link opens the dashboard.
 Changing the template will overwrite existing notes. |

 | Job | Link the note to a specific job.
 Searchable dropdown.
 Changing the job clears the selected candidate. |